 4. Effective assessment tools.

-All personal information provided to us is protected by the requirements of the Commonwealth Privacy Act, and is securely stored.
-It will not be accessed by any unauthorized person without prior written consent from the student.
+All personal information provided to us is protected by the requirements of the Commonwealth Privacy Act and is securely stored.
+It will not be accessed by any unauthorized person without prior written consent from the Learner.

 You may be eligible to gain status for previous industry experience, studies in other courses or from other training providers.

-1. Application fee $999.00 per application irrespective of the number of units applied for student that have previously completed a course with The Photography Institute; or
+1. Application fee $1999.00 per application irrespective of the number of units applied for Learners that have previously completed a course with The Photography Institute; or

 We maintain records of program development, program delivery, participants, human and physical resources, and financial and management activities.

-Records we will collect for each student includes:
+Records we will collect for each Learner includes:

 6. Completed assessments retained for 18 months.